YoanAncelly/game-bot-builder/DEVBOOK.md

 ## Dependencies

-The project relies on the following key libraries:
+The project requires Python 3.11 and relies on the following key libraries:

 - **PySide6**: Qt bindings for Python, used for the UI
 - **OpenCV (cv2)**: Computer vision library for image recognition